apptainer/singularity-userdocs/contributing.rst

 Step 3.
 Checkout a new branch
 =============================

-`Branches <https://guides.github.com/introduction/flow//>`_ are a way of isolating your features.
-For example, if I am working on several features, I would want to keep them separate, and “submit them” (in what is called a `pull request <https://help.github.com/articles/about-pull-requests/>`_ ) to be added to the main repository codebase.
-Each repository, including your fork, has a main branch, which is usually called “master”.
-As mentioned earlier, the master branch of a fork should always be in sync with the repository it is forked from (which I usually refer to as “upstream”) and then branches of the fork consistently updated with that master.
+`Branches <https://guides.github.com/introduction/flow//>`_ are a way of isolating your features from the main branch.
 Given that we’ve just cloned the repo, we probably want to work off of the current development branch, which has the most up to date “next version” of the software.
 So we can start by checking out that branch:

 .. code-block:: none

     git checkout -b development

     git pull origin development